Reconfigurable quantum fluid molecules of bound states in the continuum

 \section{Discussion}

 We have shown that it is possible to optically construct macroscopically coherent artificial molecules and atomic chains using polariton condensates in an extreme nonequilibrium setting protected from the continuum.
-For this purpose we have used a subwavelength \hsn{grating} waveguide with embedded quantum wells \hsn{possessing} a photonic \hsn{BIC} which, through strong light-matter coupling, enhances the lifetime of emergent polaritons and allows them to condense at the extremum of a negative mass dispersion.
-Because of their strong interactions, the negative mass polaritons become self-trapped leading to efficient condensation co-localized with the pump spot.
+For this purpose we have used a subwavelength \hsn{grating} waveguide with embedded quantum wells \hsn{possessing} a photonic \hsn{BIC} which, through strong light-matter coupling, enhances the lifetime of emergent polaritons and allows them to condense at the extremum of a negative mass dispersion around $k_x \approx 0$, opening a path to explore driven nonequilibrium negative-mass hydrodynamics~\cite{Khamehchi_PRL2017}.
+This is in stark contrast to the $|\mathbf{k}_\parallel|>0$ extrema in the so-called anomalous lower polariton dispersion which cannot display condensation~\cite{Wurdack_NatComm2023}.
+Because of their strong interactions, the negative mass polaritons become self-trapped leading to efficient condensation co-localised with the pump spot.